 There are five recognized forms of lupus:

-Patients with lupus also characteristically have the following abnormal lab results:
+Patients with lupus characteristically have the following lab test results:

 Depending on the symptoms, blood test results and the particular organs involved, a person with lupus may receive one or more of the following:

 With proper treatment, most people with lupus can expect to have a normal lifespan, but many may experience some level of disability.
 Blood count abnormalities often do not require any treatment, while rashes, fatigue, arthritis and other symptoms usually respond to one or more of the various forms of treatment described above.

 Aggressive treatment is required for more dangerous health complications of lupus, such as renal (kidney) disease and neurological complications.

 The severity of lupus varies from mild to life-threatening.
 After many years of having lupus, patients may develop: